 Peter F. DiGiammarino is a professional CEO, professor, and author with 35+ years of success practically applying behavioral theory to lead and guide public, private, venture-backed, and private equity-owned for-profit, and not-for-profit ventures in North America and around the world.

-In addition to running technology and service organization, he serves as an adviser and/or board member who consistently help leaders, teams, and organization reach their potential to perform and grow.
+In addition to running technology and service organizations, he serves as an adviser and/or board member who consistently help leaders, teams, and organization reach their potential to perform and grow.

 He is particularly skilled at helping top teams develop and align their skill mix and strategy with operations.
 Peter also helps top teams implement governance, performance metric, incentive, and communications programs to ensure acceptance by their organization and success in the marketplace.